hashiprobr/nfp-java-rest/README.md

 10
 ```

-Again, remember that **any change to the endpoints require a server restart**.
+Again, remember that **any change to the endpoints requires a server restart**.

 Batch URI suffixes